Goal-free evaluation: Description

+Administration

 There are really only two methodological requirements of GFE.
 The first is that the goal-free evaluator be external from and independent of the program and its upstream stakeholders (program funders, designers, administrators, managers, staff, volunteers, vendors, etc.); the second is that someone be appointed a goal screener.
 A screener is an impartial party (i.e., someone who is not assigned to GFE design or data collection), such as an administrative assistant, a third party, or even the evaluation client.
 The screener intervenes between the evaluator and the program people to eliminate goal-oriented communications and documents before they reach the goal-free evaluator.
 The screener does not require extensive training; the screener should, however, have a basic understanding of GFE's purpose and methodology and be relatively familiar with the organization and its program to be able to identify program goals and objectives.

 There are two types of GFE evaluations that are used.
 The first type being when an evaluator intentionally avoids the stated goal and objectives by taking special precautions.
 For example, the evaluation may take special precautions to hire goal-screeners who play the role as a liaison between the evaluator and the client.
 This helps with reducing bias because it allows the outcomes speak for themselves.
 The second type is goal-dismissive.
 A goal dismissive evaluator simply disregards the goals and objectives, instead of using special precautions to avoid it.